 - Webinars 58%

 The fact is that customers have increasing control over what marketing messages they choose to consume.
 The days of being able to bombard your audience with sales messages are gone, and instead customers are demanding thoughtful, authentic, and valuable content that will help them make their buying decisions.
-So whether you have a full marketing team, or are a one-man team, it is essential that you enter the content marketing arena with your customers – they are there, so you should be too.
+So whether you have a full marketing team, or are a one-man team, it is essential that you enter the content marketing for small business arena with your customers – they are there, so you should be too.